a-lancho/a-lancho.github.io/_pages/publications.md

 <font size="2">
 <ol>
 <li>
-A. Lancho, G. Durisi, and L. Sanguinetti, “Cell free Massive MIMO with short packets,” to be presented at IEEE Int.
+A. Lancho, G. Durisi, and L. Sanguinetti, “Cell Free Massive MIMO with Short Packets,” to be presented at IEEE Int.
 Workshop on Signal Process.
 Adv. and Wireless Commun.
 (SPAWC), Lucca, Italy, Sep.
 2021.
 [<a href="https://arxiv.org/abs/2107.10707">arXiv</a>]
 </li><hr>